-CCM and nonmatriculated students are the only students who normally register for fewer than full-time credits and are charged accordingly.
+In instances associated with sexual assault or harassment, or other violations of the Policy on Sexual Violence, students may request to take a reduced course load.

-In instances associated with sexual assault or harassment, students may request to take a reduced course load.
-Such requests must be made to Dean of Studies and Student Life, Title IX Coordinator Daniel Trujillo at dtrujillo@sarahlawrence.edu, or call 914.395.2249.
-His office is located at the Dean of Studies Office on the Second floor of Westlands.
-Title IX Coordinator Daniel Trujillo will provide guidance for any student considering a reduced course load or leave of absence.
+Such requests must be made to the Title IX coordinator, Kristin Collado (titleix@sarahlawrence.edu or kcollado@sarahlawrence.edu).
+The Title IX coordinator, along with the Dean of Studies Office, will provide guidance for any student considering a reduced course load or leave of absence and assist the student with such an accommodation.

-Nonmatriculated Student Status
+Non-matriculated Student Status

-Nonmatriculated students are students who are not working toward a Sarah Lawrence degree but have been admitted on a temporary basis (a semester or a year).
+Non-matriculated students are students who are not working toward a Sarah Lawrence degree but have been admitted on a temporary basis (a semester or a year).
 These students normally take one or two courses per semester.
 Registration for these students takes place during the Add/Drop period.

-A student who is a degree candidate at Sarah Lawrence may not become a nonmatriculated student.
+A student who is a degree candidate at Sarah Lawrence may not become a non-matriculated student.